garrandall/popular-music-data/tracks/more-than-i-can-say-leo-sayer.md

 Whoa, whoa
 Yeah, yeah
-I miss you ev'ry single day
+I miss you every single day
 Why must my life be filled with sorrow
-Ooooh, oh
+Oh, oh
 I love you more than I can say

 Ah, don't you know I need you so